angular/angular/aio/content/guide/router.md

 Import the `Router`, `ActivatedRoute`, and `ParamMap` tokens from the router package.

-<code-example path="router/src/app/heroes/hero-detail/hero-detail.component.1.ts" header="src/app/heroes/hero-detail/hero-detail.component.ts (activated route)" region="imports"></code-example>
+<code-example path="router/src/app/items/item-detail/item-detail.component.1.ts" header="src/app/items/item-detail/item-detail.component.ts (activated route)" region="imports"></code-example>

 Import the `switchMap` operator because you need it later to process the `Observable` route parameters.

-<code-example path="router/src/app/heroes/hero-detail/hero-detail.component.3.ts" header="src/app/heroes/hero-detail/hero-detail.component.ts (switchMap operator import)" region="rxjs-operator-import"></code-example>
+<code-example path="router/src/app/items/item-detail/item-detail.component.3.ts" header="src/app/items/item-detail/item-detail.component.ts (switchMap operator import)" region="rxjs-operator-import"></code-example>

 {@a hero-detail-ctor}

 Add the services as private variables to the constructor so that Angular injects them (makes them visible to the component).

-<code-example path="router/src/app/heroes/hero-detail/hero-detail.component.3.ts" header="src/app/heroes/hero-detail/hero-detail.component.ts (constructor)" region="ctor"></code-example>
+<code-example path="router/src/app/items/item-detail/item-detail.component.3.ts" header="src/app/items/item-detail/item-detail.component.ts (constructor)" region="ctor"></code-example>

-In the `ngOnInit()` method, use the `ActivatedRoute` service to retrieve the parameters for the route, pull the hero `id` from the parameters, and retrieve the hero to display.
+In the `ngOnInit()` method, use the `ActivatedRoute` service to retrieve the parameters for the route, pull the item `id` from the parameters, and retrieve the item to display.

-<code-example path="router/src/app/heroes/hero-detail/hero-detail.component.3.ts" header="src/app/heroes/hero-detail/hero-detail.component.ts (ngOnInit)" region="ngOnInit"></code-example>
+<code-example path="router/src/app/items/item-detail/item-detail.component.3.ts" header="src/app/items/item-detail/item-detail.component.ts (ngOnInit)" region="ngOnInit"></code-example>

 When the map changes, `paramMap` gets the `id` parameter from the changed parameters.

-Then you tell the `HeroService` to fetch the hero with that `id` and return the result of the `HeroService` request.
+Then you tell the `ItemService` to fetch the item with that `id` and return the result of the `ItemService` request.

 The `switchMap` operator does two things.
-It flattens the `Observable<Hero>` that `HeroService` returns and cancels previous pending requests.
+It flattens the `Observable<Item>` that `ItemService` returns and cancels previous pending requests.
-If the user re-navigates to this route with a new `id` while the `HeroService` is still retrieving the old `id`, `switchMap` discards that old request and returns the hero for the new `id`.
+If the user re-navigates to this route with a new `id` while the `ItemService` is still retrieving the old `id`, `switchMap` discards that old request and returns the item for the new `id`.

-`AsyncPipe` handles the observable subscription and the component's `hero` property will be (re)set with the retrieved hero.
+`AsyncPipe` handles the observable subscription and the component's `item` property will be (re)set with the retrieved item.

 #### _ParamMap_ API